almaratussaliha/Customer_Analytics-Quantium/README.md

 - 175g pack size has 66,390 products sold with sales of $48,5437.
 ![alt text](https://github.com/almaratussaliha/Customer_Analytics-Quantium/blob/master/img/package.png?raw=true)

-### `Which lifestage customers contribute to high sales?`
+### `Which life stage customers contribute to high sales?`
 - There are 7 life stages.
 Most customers are older singles/couples, followed by retirees and older families.
-- The Older Singles/Couples has the highest number with $402,427 in sales.
+- The Older Singles/Couples have the highest number with $402,427 in sales.
 - New families have the lowest number of transactions among the segments.
 ![alt text](https://github.com/almaratussaliha/Customer_Analytics-Quantium/blob/master/img/custsales.png?raw=true)

 ### `Who spends the most on transactions based on life stages and customer segments?`
-- By segment, Mainstream - Young Singles/Couples has the highest number of customers, followed by Mainstream - Retirees.
+- By segment, Mainstream - Young Singles/Couples have the highest number of customers, followed by Mainstream - Retirees.
 New Families have the lowest number of customers across all segments.
 ![alt text](https://github.com/almaratussaliha/Customer_Analytics-Quantium/blob/master/img/custbyseg.png?raw=true)